bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Stochastic Volatility Model
 ---------------------------

-The next experiment I did was with a stochastic volatility model from the `example <https://www.pymc.io/projects/examples/en/latest/case_studies/stochastic_volatility.html>`__ in the PyMC docs.
-This is actually kind of the opposite of what you would want to use SGLD and Bayes by Backprop for because it is a complex model for stock prices with a *single* time series, which is the observed price of the S&P 500.
+The next experiment I did was with a stochastic volatility model from this `example <https://www.pymc.io/projects/examples/en/latest/case_studies/stochastic_volatility.html>`__ in the PyMC docs.
+This is actually kind of the opposite of what you would want to use SGLD and Bayes by Backprop for because it is a hierarchical model for stock prices with only a *single* time series, which is the observed price of the S&P 500.
 I mostly picked this model because I was curious how we could apply these methods to more complex hierarchical Bayesian models.
 Being one of the prime examples of where Bayesian methods can be used to analyze a problem,